protontypes/open-sustainable-technology/CONTRIBUTING.md

 * To reorder the list or for creating new categories please open an issue.
 After a discussion in the issue comments, we can decide on how to reorganize the list based on a pull request from you.
 * Every new project entry will receive a tweet created by protontypes.
 You can define a custom message for that with your project URL and great people if you like to.
 Just add `My Tweet:` to the Pull request comment.

 Further details on how do `Pull Requests` can be found in the official GitHub [documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Don't hesitate to get in touch with us in our [open community chat](https://gitter.im/protontypes/community).

 ## Contribute to listed projects

 All the projects listed allow direct and open participation.
 This is possible in many different ways.
 From using the open source projects to fixing bugs.
 Get in touch with the open communities and find out how you can contribute with your skills and knowledge.
 Most projects have a Contribution Guide like this to get involved in the project and community.
-Please contact us if you need additional support on how to support projects worldwide through simple research or open source contributions.
+[Please contact us](https://gitter.im/protontypes/community) if you need additional support on how to support projects worldwide through simple research or open source contributions.

 ## Planting trees and continuous reforestation
 We are dependent on your support.
 To motivate you to add projects and maintain the list, we plant 100 trees for each merged pull request.